sensepost/autoDANE/Readme.md

 Running
 -------

-After that, simply run ./main.py
+After that, simply run ./autodane.py

 License
 -------

-autoDANE is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (http://creativecommons.org/licenses/by-nc-sa/4.0/) Permissions beyond the scope of this license may be available at http://sensepost.com/contact us/.
+autodane is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (http://creativecommons.org/licenses/by-nc-sa/4.0/) Permissions beyond the scope of this license may be available at http://sensepost.com/contact_us/.